 The challenge for women coming into their power today, is to bring the feminine values of nurture and care to governance, instead of internalizing the patriarchy or assuming the agenda of Empire.
 If matriarchal culture and the worldview of inter-connectedness were reinstated today, the benefits would apply to all people.
 And the evolution of our species may depend on a shift toward the feminine values of balance, reciprocity, equity, grassroots democracy, negotiation, peacemaking, unconditional love, intuition and nature connection.

-On a cautionary note, with roots in eco-feminism, Neo-Pagan and Wicca practice, Goddess Spirituality has also flourished within the canon of New Age Capitalism, and the many texts and tools in this corner of the self-help marketplace reflect the pervasive commodification and appropriation of indigenous knowledge (IK) to create consumer products.
+On a cautionary note, with roots in eco-feminism, Neo-Pagan and Wicca practice, Goddess Spirituality has also flourished within the canon of New Age Capitalism, and the many texts and tools in this corner of the self-help marketplace reflect the pervasive commodification and appropriation of Indigenous Knowledge (IK) to create consumer products.
 The modern Goddess Spirituality movement encourages women to work with any goddess deity, goddess metaphor or goddess energy from any cultural tradition they choose, and rituals, petitions and pathworking can remove the deity from the originating culture or epistemology in newly-created narratives.
 By taking the particular goddess out of context, and revising or fabricating the traditions and sacred knowledge of the “other” for the monetary gain of selling books and conducting workshops, Goddessians are dominating the IK of specific cultures and practicing cultural appropriation.

-For Goddess Studies scholars who are aligned with the principles of decolonization, engaged with deconstructing whiteness and reclaiming their own ethnoautobiography, the work they present to the Goddess Feminist public could easily be prefaced with "you really need to be focused on honoring the Goddesses of your own ancestral tradition(s)."
+For Goddess Studies scholars who are aligned with the principles of decolonization, engaged with deconstructing whiteness or reclaiming their own ethnoautobiography, the work they present to the Goddess Feminist public could easily be prefaced with "you really need to be focused on honoring the Goddesses of your own ancestral tradition(s)."

 Spirituality (and a Cautionary Tale)" that appeared in the anthology